 The Center also houses the program's business office, and is the residence of the Faculty Director, the Program Assistant(s), and some of the program staff.

 Dr. Sree Padma Holt is ISLE's Executive Director.
-Her office is located at the program's agency institution (Bowdoin College in Brunswick, Maine) With the program's Faculty Board of Directors and the Faculty Resident Director, she is responsible for all aspects of program planning and implementation.
+Her office is located at the program's agency institution (Bowdoin College in Brunswick, Maine).
+With the program's Faculty Board of Directors and the Onsite Director, she is responsible for all aspects of program planning and implementation.
 She can be contacted for any questions about the program.